pavlesav/ComputationalModellingSocialSystems2025/README.md

 ## Graded exercizes information

-We have decided to restructure format compared to the previous years.
+We have restructured the format compared to previous years format compared to the previous years.
 Exercises had become somewhat outdated and were widely circulated among students from previous years, making it easier for new students to find solutions and complete the tasks with minimal effort.

-This year, for the graded assignments, you will be required to reproduce specific figures from the provided research papers.
+This year, graded assignments will involve reproducing specific figures from provided research papers.
 There are 10 papers in total for you to choose from, and you must select one for each of the two assignments.

 Your submissions should be in .ipynb (Jupyter Notebook) format and should follow the structure of previous years’ notebooks, which you can find in the GitHub repository under the folder "Last_year_exercises."
 Your notebooks should include markdown cells with textual explanations of your approach, followed by code cells implementing the necessary steps.

-Each of the four past exercises in this folder has two versions:
+Each of the four exercises in this folder has two versions:
-  - A version without a solution, where you will need to write the code yourself (similar to the Foundations of Computational Social Systems course).
+  - A version without a solution, where curious students can write the code yourself (similar to the Foundations of Computational Social Systems course).
   - A complete solution, which you can run to see the results.

 You are required to go through these notebooks to familiarize yourself with Agent-Based Modeling (ABM).
 This will provide valuable context and enhance your understanding of the techniques used.
 This is a great opportunity to deepen your understanding of Agent-Based Modeling, and I’m sure you will enjoy the process.